nostrumbiodiscovery/pele_platform/docs/build_docs/source/developers/new_index.rst

 Developers
 ================

-This section contains information for developers on how to generate your on mode and developing the documentation of the platform.
+This section contains information for developers on how to generate your own mode and developing the documentation of the platform.

 - `Developers: Add your own mode <index.html>`_
 - `Documentation Protocol <protocol.html>`_